 The Preakness Stakes is an American flat thoroughbred horse race held on the third Saturday in May each year at Pimlico Race Course in Baltimore, Maryland.
-It is a Grade I race run over a distance of 9.5 furlongs, 1 3⁄16 miles (1,900 m) on dirt.
 It is the second jewel of the Triple Crown, held two weeks after the Kentucky Derby and two or three weeks before the Belmont Stakes.

 The race has had something of a party atmosphere in the past, especially in the infield, which is general admission.
 Aside from InfieldFest, the race is known for its fancy hats and official cocktail, the Black-eyed Susan, made with vodka, St-Germain liqueur and pineapple, lime and orange juices.

 Indulge in a highly bespoke hospitality experience for you and your guests